-Contains the research papers and original sources used by Cyril Pearl in his book on the Dunera ship ("The Dunera Scandal.
-Deported by Mistake") and the records on the internment camps in Australia.
+- Contains the research papers and original sources used by Cyril Pearl in writing his book on the Dunera ship ("The Dunera Scandal: Deported by Mistake") and the records on the internment camps in Australia.
 In 1940 German refugees seeking asylum in England were sent to Australia as an enemy alien aboard the Dunera ship and interned in Australia at the Hay internment camp for a year and a half.
 In 1942, England realized their mistake in holding these refugees and they were released.
-Records include ephemera from the Hay camp, newspaper clippings about the Dunera affair,1941-1983, hansard extracts,1940-41 on aliens and refugees, graphics and watercolors by Frederick Schonbach, photographs of the Dunera ship and Hay camp, and letters to Ruth Swann, the Sydney Quaker, from the internees at the Hay camp.
+Records include ephemera from the Hay camp, newspaper clippings about the Dunera affair,1941-1983, hansard extracts,1940-41 on aliens and refugees, graphics and watercolors by Frederick Schonbach; photographs of the Dunera ship and Hay camp; and letters to Ruth Swann, a Sydney Quaker, from the internees at the Hay camp.
 The letters reinforce the internees' feelings of isolation from their families and disenfranchisement from their European homes, as well as a strong anti-Nazi sentiment.
 The collection contains also papers from the internment camp at Orange 1941-1943, and accounts of Pearl's battles to have opened the long-secret files containing the Dunera's passenger list (which he won).
 The Dunera ship brought many foreign migrants to Australia who later became major artists, writers and scholars.